Research

 “The (Asymmetric) Performativity of Geographic Polarization”

-"Place Resentment in the United Kingdom”
+"Place Resentment in the United Kingdom” (under review)

-"What Matters for Americans' Evaluations of Acts of Political Violence?"
+"What Matters for Americans' Evaluations of Acts of Political Violence?" (revise and resubmit at Political Behavior)

 "Competitiveness, Resentment, and Polarization"